Ella, Sri Lanka Travel Guide

 If you skip everything else, don’t skip the train.

 The Kandy to Ella route ranks among the most scenic train journeys on Earth.
 The train winds through forests, tea fields, tunnels, and mountain edges.
-You lean out the door.
+You lean out the door (be careful!).
 Wind hits your face.
 Cameras click nonstop.

 The line connects through Kandy and passes near Nuwara Eliya before reaching Ella.

 The journey takes about 6 to 7 hours.
-Second class reserved gives you comfort without breaking your budget.
+Second class reservations give you comfort without breaking your budget.
 Book tickets early through official railway counters or reliable agents.
 Last minute seats disappear fast during high season.

 Insider tip: Sit on the right side when traveling from Kandy to Ella.
 The valley views open wide on that side.